 - 1. Delete the directory where Data Acquisition Processor software was in-stalled.
-Usually this directory is c: \dap.
+Usually this directory is c:\dap.
 Delete all the subdirectories under the DAP directory.
 Make sure that there are no important data files in these directories before deleting them. - 2.
 Edit the file AUTOEXEC.
 BAT.
-Delete the following four lines:
+Delete the four lines that match the following four lines: